Dr. Alan Jacobson, Psy.D. – Licensed Clinical Psychologist

 Next steps

 Now that you’ve read this page, considering the factors in the prior section, what should happen next?
 If it sounds like I may be a fit, please feel free to give me a call or send me an e-mail.
 Therapy involves a mutual assessment of fit: You need to decide if what I have to offer fits what you are looking for and whether my style matches what you think will work best for you.
 I will make sure that I think I can help you with your unique concerns – whether I am potentially the right therapist who can bring meaningful, measurable, and lasting change.
+We can also talk about the other services that Foresight provides, such as many types of psychological testing, management coaching, and educational therapy.

 We will schedule an intake appointment if a phone conversation suggests it is worth meeting.
 This will allow us to talk in person, where you can ask questions and get a feel for my approach and style.
 Once again, at the end of the initial session, we need to decide whether this is the best course for you.
 There is never any obligation or commitment.
 As we move forward, we can discuss how long treatment might last and how you are doing.
 Thanks for reading this through.
 Whether you call me or any other provider, I hope the information on this page proves helpful!